chriswaligorski/cs164-workspace/README.md

 ## Introduction

 Welcome to the CS164 Workspace!
-CS164 assignments require compiling to and executing x86-64 assembly, which cannot be done natively on Apple silicon's ARM64.
+CS164 assignments require compiling to and executing x86-64 assembly, which cannot be done natively on Apple Silicon's ARM64.
 This workspace allows you to emulate x86-64 in a Docker container with the power of Rosetta, letting you complete assignments 100% locally on your Apple Silicon Mac!

 ## Prerequisites
 Docker is a cross-platform tool for managing containers.
 You can use Docker to download and run the Workspace we have prepared for this course.